SimonDosda/SimonDosda.github.io/_posts/2021-05-24-docker-postgres.markdown

 psql --host localhost --port 5432 --username myself --dbname my-db
 ```

-You will then be asked for a password, type `my-password` and will then access the interactive console.
+You will then be asked for a password, type `my-password`, and you will then access the interactive console.

-Our database is currently empty, let's create a table with a few entries.
+Our database is currently empty.
+Let's create a table with a few entries.

 ```sql
 CREATE TABLE persons (id SERIAL PRIMARY KEY, name VARCHAR(100));